TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 ---
-title: "Transform: RATT"
+title: "2B.
+Transform: RATT"
 path: "/docs/triply-etl/transform/ratt"
 ---

-RATT transformations are a core set of functions that are commonly used to change the content of the TriplyETL record.
+RATT transformations are a core set of functions that are commonly used to change the content of TriplyETL Records.

-RATT transformations started out as TypeScript transformations that turned out to be useful in a wide variety of TriplyETL pipelines.
-Triply maintains this core set of transformation functions to allow new ETLs to make use of off-the-shelf functionality that have proven useful in the past.
+RATT transformations started out as [TypeScript transformations](/docs/triply-etl/transform/typescript) that turned out to be useful in a wide variety of TriplyETL pipelines.
+Triply maintains this core set of transformation functions to allow new ETLs to make use of off-the-shelf functionality that has proven useful in the past.

-The following transformation functions are available:
+The following transformation functions are currently available:

 | Function | Description |
 | --- | --- |